 It has been proven time and again that no amount of eye exercises will be able to reshape your eyeballs, corneas, etc. The best thing you can do to improve your vision is work with your eye doctor to find glasses or contact lenses that are comfortable and helpful for you.

 Now, you’re probably wondering why eye care professionals sometimes suggest or even prescribe vision therapy, which seems an awful lot like eye exercises.
-This is because, for specific eye alignment and focusing issues—such as strabismus—“training” the eye muscles with the help of various tools and movements can sometimes prevent the need for eye surgery.
+Specific eye alignment and focusing issues, such as strabismus, can improve through “training” the eye muscles with the help of various tools and movements, which can sometimes prevent eye surgery for a patient.
 Vision therapy can also teach some athletes focusing strategies to help them perform better in their chosen sport.

 It’s important to note that vision therapy, while controversial, has some scientific backing that self-help eye exercises do not.
-It is also carried out under the supervision of trained eye care professionals, who know what is safe and effective for your eyes.
+A patient goes through vision therapy under the supervision of trained eye care professionals who know what is safe and effective for your eyes.
 Lastly, vision therapy does not claim to be able to change the shape or structure of your eyes, as that is impossible.

 Many of us are concerned with our eye health due to all the time we spend in front of screens these days, and this is one of the main reasons (other than vanity) that people may want to pursue unproven eye exercise regimens.

-Luckily there are lots of little, eye doctor-approved things you can do relieve eye strain caused by digital devices.
-These are three things you can try right now:
+Luckily there are lots of little, eye doctor-approved things you can do to relieve eye strain caused by digital devices.
+Here are three you can try right now:

-- Every 20 minutes, practice the “slow blink”—slowly close and open your eyes 10 times in a row
+- Every 20 minutes, practice the “slow blink.”
+Slowly close and open your eyes ten times in a row.

 While eye exercise programs are mostly useless, it does not mean that you’re doomed to lose your vision because you don’t “work out” your eyes.
 There are lifestyle changes that can help prevent eye diseases, such as cataracts and diabetic retinopathy.
 For instance, wear sunglasses to shield your eyes from harmful UV light, eat a balanced diet, don’t smoke, and actively control other health issues that could affect your eye health.

-And visiting your eye care provider each year for routine exams will go a long way to keeping your eyes in shape, of course.
+And, of course, visiting your eye care provider each year for routine exams will go a long way in keeping your eyes in shape!

-At Campus Eye Center, we help our valued Lancaster, PA area patients live better by seeing better.
-No matter your current concerns about your eye health or vision, we can provide the answers you’re looking for.
+Don’t get caught up in gimmicky ads that promise results with eye exercises that won’t work.
+At Campus Eye Center, we help our valued Lancaster, PA, area patients live better by seeing better.
+We can provide the answers you need, no matter your current concerns about your eye health or vision.
 Contact us today to set an appointment with one of our knowledgeable optometrists or ophthalmologists at either of our two convenient office locations.